Cases are on the rise, especially in the summer

 - Urinating small amounts

-Seek immediate medical attention if your child experiences the following:
+You should seek immediate medical attention if your child or teen experiences the following:

-- Pain so severe that he or she can’t sit still or find a comfortable position
+- Pain so severe that they can’t sit still or find a comfortable position

 - Pain accompanied by nausea and vomiting